UnfriendlySpider/How_to_Poster/Paper When the Post(er)-Man Rings Twic.md

 Often organizations have a color theme that should or is recommended to be used.
 If you do not have something like that you can use a recommondation from posternerd.com [4]

 ![Color Recommondation](https://cdn.posternerd.com/image/posternerd/sciposters/tutorials/poster-color-schemes.png)

+Another really interessting approach is to use a image to image picture creation model to generate a lot of examples with your template as a reference.
+It is a little bit complicated but can generate a lot of inspiration.
+If you are interessted you can search for **ControlNet** in combination with **Stable Diffusion**.